 It sounds simple, but many employees skip breaks due to workload or workplace culture.
 Over time, this can lead to fatigue, decreased productivity, and increased stress.
 Encouraging regular breaks and small daily habits, such as stepping away from screens or taking short walks, can help employees reset and maintain focus throughout the day.

 If your organisation is serious about reducing workplace stress, the next step is turning intention into action.
-MSS can help you implement practical, cost-effective wellbeing strategies that support your people, strengthen your culture, and deliver measurable business impact.
+My Staff Shop can help you implement practical, cost-effective wellbeing strategies that support your people, strengthen your culture and deliver measurable business impact.
+Speak to our team today to find out where to start.